 1. Network means it’s not just about you.
 Social media by definition is social and is thus a give and take world.Traffic will not magically be sent to your blog, nor will exposure magically occur.

 Joining a network – whether that be a blog network like Brazen Careerist, a social network like Facebook or Twitter, or the professional network LinkedIn – doesn’t mean that all of sudden things will be easier for you.
-Really, it only means that your work has just begun.
-Hard work.

 Update: This post was also published at Damsels in Success.